John Boyd Memorial Swim

 You may find free street parking west of Central Avenue, but you'll likely need to hunt.

-Public restrooms (trailer) are adjacent to registration at Hiering Avenue and Ocean Terrace.
+Public restrooms (trailer) at Hiering Avenue and Ocean Terrace are about 300 yards north of registration

 Public restrooms on the boardwalk between Webster and Hamilton Avenues are 200 yards or so north